Pandora's Boy

-Pandora's Boy is a historical novel by British writer Lindsey Davis, the sixth in her Flavia Albia series.
+Pandora's Boy is a historical crime novel by British writer Lindsey Davis, the sixth in her Flavia Albia series.
 It was published by Hodder & Stoughton in the UK on 5 April 2018, (ISBN 9781473658745) and in the United States in 2018 by St. Martin's Press.

 The tale involves the death of a young girl and during her investigation Albia "has to contend with the occult, organised crime, an unusual fertility symbol, and celebrity dining"; the Pandora of the title is a local witch.
 The story begins in October AD 89 and is set in Rome, on the Quirinal Hill.